jdereg/json-io/README.md

 efficient to use the Stream version of these APIs to minimize the amount of RAM used in a web-server.

 ### Javascript
-Included is a small Javascript utility (`jsonUtil.js` in the resourec folder) that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
+Included is a small Javascript utility (`jsonUtil.js` in the src/test/resources folder) that will take a JSON output stream created by the JSON writer and substitute all `@ref's` for the actual pointed to object.
 It's a one-line call - `resolveRefs(json)`.
 This will substitute `@ref` tags in the JSON for the actual pointed-to object.
 In addition, the `@keys` / `@items` will also be converted into Javascript Maps and Arrays.
 Finally, there is a Javascript API that will convert a full Javascript object graph to JSON, (even if it has cycles within the graph).
 This will maintain the proper graph-shape when sending it from the client back to the server.

 ### What's next?
 Even though **json-io** is perfect for Java / Javascript serialization, there are other great uses for it: